saintego/gatsby-starter-netlify-cms/src/pages/blog/2017-10-18-einstein-discovers-relativity.md

 ---
 templateKey: blog-post
 path: /einstein
 title: Einstein III.
-Discovers Relativity
+Discovers Relativiti
 date: 2017-10-18T17:12:33.962Z
 ---
 In 1905, **Albert Einstein** determined that the laws of physics are the same for all non-accelerating observers, and that the speed of light in a vacuum was independent of the motion of all observers.
 This was the theory of special **relativity**